What is pupil premium funding?

 - Supporting children and young people with parents in the regular armed forces.

-The pupil premium for 2017 to 2018 will include pupils recorded in the January 2017 school census who are known to have been eligible for free school meals (FSM) since May 2011, as well as those first known to be eligible at January 2017.
+The pupil premium for 2018 to 2019 will include pupils recorded in the January 2018 school census who are known to have been eligible for FSM since May 2012, as well as those first known to be eligible at January 2018.

 Pupil Premium provides funding for pupils in the following categories:

 - Who have been in receipt of free school meals (FSM) since the age of four in year groups reception to Year Six (£1320)

 - Who have been continuously looked after for the past six months (£2,300 per child)